GigawattDigital/securesilo/README.md

 You control who can access all prompts and ai-generated content stored on the server, and you can revoke user access at any time.
-Since all data is encrypted both in transit and at rest, even if your server is compromised, all stored data remains encrypted and can only be recovered only by using the administrator's private key or a backup private key.
+Since all data is encrypted both in transit and at rest, even if your server is compromised, all stored data remains encrypted and can only be recovered using the private key or a backup private key.

 ## What if I lose my private key?